Components / Not Officially Disclosed

 Not Officially Disclosed Integration

 Implementation varies by robot platform and manufacturer.
 Each robot integrates Not Officially Disclosed differently depending on system architecture, use case, and target tasks.
-Integration with other onboard AI subsystems and the main processing unit determines real-world performance.
+Integration with other onboard connectivity modules and the main processing unit determines real-world performance.

 Technical notes and use cases